tkrsh/haemorrhage-detection-/README.md

 In this challenge I had to predict whether a hemorrhage exists in a given image, and what type it is.

+Still under modelling process model is yet not accurate enough trained on 1% of the provided dataset using  RESNET-18